Stringy Corrections to Heterotic SU(3)-Geometry: Complex geometry at second order

 \begin{itemize} \item If we wish to be consistent with the equations of motion at first order in $\ap$, which amounts to replacing $\cO(\ap^3)$ with $\cO(\ap^2)$ on the right-hand side of \eqref{EOM-ap3}, then it is not needed to pullback by diffeomorphisms $\varphi_\ap$.
 In that case, the equations of motion are a direct consequence of assumptions 1, 2, and 3.
 It is at order $\ap^2$ that there are extra terms which can be removed by gauge fixing along the flow of $\ap$ via $\varphi_\ap$.

-\item Some other studies of heterotic supersymmetry and the equations of motion add the extra hypothesis that $R$ is an instanton e.g. \cite{delaOssa:2014msa, Martelli:2010jx, garcia2023, Ivanov:2009rh, LopesCardoso:2003dvb}, but this condition does not play a role in the proof of Proposition \ref{prop:herm2eom}, and is not compatible with supersymmetry at $\ap^2$ as explained by Bergshoeff-de Roo \cite{Bergshoeff:1989de}.
+\item Some other studies of heterotic supersymmetry and the equations of motion add the extra hypothesis that $R$ is an instanton e.g. \cite{delaOssa:2014msa, Martelli:2010jx, garcia2023, Ivanov:2009rh, LopesCardoso:2003dvb}, but this condition does not play a role in the proof of Proposition \ref{prop:herm2eom}, and is not compatible with supersymmetry at $\ap^2$ as explained by Bergshoeff--de Roo \cite{Bergshoeff:1989de}.

 \item Sequences solving assumptions 1 and 2 have been constructed by various methods; see \cite{liyau2005, andreas2012, Melnikov:2014ywa, collins2022}.

 \end{itemize}

 Lastly, a comment about notation.
 In this section, we will distinguish equality up to error terms of order $\cO(\ap^3)$ and exact equality.
 We use the notation \beq\notag A \overset{\ \ap^2}{=} B \quad \Leftrightarrow \quad A \= B + \cO(\ap^3)~. \eeq This distinction between $=$ and $\overset{\ \ap^2}{=}$ here is only included as a mathematical exercise; in all other sections of the paper this was understood by context and suppressed for ease of notation.